 “Oh nice, so I was right that you guys are a little like Led Zeppelin then?”

 He chuckled and I departed to go watch the Reverend and the Sister; their set was winding down but the crowd was having none of it.
 I wondered if they would get an encore; as it was Beat Man was playing guitar and kick drum, singing with a voice that is quite frankly disturbing, amusing no doubt, but still disturbing.
 Imagine Nick Cave’s stream-of-conscious lyrics sung at a pitch high enough to make Alvin and his Chipmunks turn white.
 Sister Izobel had the hi-hats, tom-toms and would kick in with Spanish vocals for the last cut.
 All I could watch was that hi-hat though, with its hang-nail for a lip twanging on every smack.

 When I went upstairs, they had finished serving the swill wine I had so come to love.
 It was then that I realized my night at the VOID was mostly done, so I began to do my rounds before leaving.
 I watched fans leave the venue with Post-Earth copies in hand, but I got the setlist as another memento.

 Before long I was back at my AirBnB, having picked up another screwdriver along the way and walking on goddamn clouds.
-There were no gilet jaunes any more, and the rue Place de la Victoire had buzzed with a regular nightlife hum.
+There were no gilet jaunes any more, and the Place de la Victoire buzzed with a regular nightlife hum.
 Tony Allen’s Black Voices serenaded me to space.
 I’d been meaning to give his discography a listen, but it seemed that Ibibio Sound Machine had finally given me the kick-in-the-ass to do so.
-After having my spirit rattled out of itself by a first professional interview that went swimmingly, Allen managed to bottle the motherfucker and take it to space as I laid, grinning like an idiot, on the bed.
+After having my spirit rattled out of itself by a first professional interview that went swimmingly, Tony Allen managed to bottle the motherfucker and take it to space as I laid, grinning like an idiot, on the bed.

 “The name FEELS, where did that come from?”